gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

    - Select a runtime = TensorFlow 2.4.1 [1]
    - Select a machine = C7 [2]
    - Public/private = set to preferred option
-   - Under Advanced options, change the Workspace URL field from `https://github.com/gradient-ai/TF2.4.1.git` to `https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML`, i.e., to point to this repository.
+   - Under Advanced options, change the Workspace URL field from `https://github.com/gradient-ai/TF2.4.1.git` to `https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML` to point to this repository.
 The other options can remain the same.
    - Start the Notebook
  - Once the Notebook has started, navigate to the `Notebook/` directory and click `automl_in_h2o.ipynb` to run the Notebook in the same way as from the Showcase